 }

-Hardware wallet + phone + guardian service.
-A backup Ledger in a safe + personal phone + Guardian service like Argent or custom.
-With loss of two out of three — recovery.
+- Hardware wallet + phone + guardian service: a backup Ledger + phone + a service (Argent or custom).
+If two out of three are lost, recovery.

-Multisig as guardian.
-Safe{Wallet} as the wallet's guardian.
-Recovery requires gathering quorum in Safe.
-Suits corporate wallets where HR procedures replace keys.
+- Multisig as guardian: Safe{Wallet} as guardian.
+Recovery requires a quorum in Safe.
+Suitable for corporations.

-Account Abstraction (ERC-4337) makes social recovery a first-class pattern.
-The wallet is a smart contract from the start, no conversion from EOA needed.
-UserOperation instead of a transaction enables:
+Account Abstraction (ERC-4337) makes social recovery a native pattern.
+The wallet is already a smart contract, no need to convert EOA.
+UserOperation enables:

-• Gasless recovery: Paymaster pays gas for guardians and user
+- Gasless recovery: Paymaster covers gas for guardians and the user.

-• Batched approvals: multiple guardian approvals in one bundled batch
+- Batched approvals: multiple guardians in one bundled batch.

-• Social login as guardian: guardian key stored in passkey/WebAuthn on user's phone, doesn't require crypto knowledge
+- Social login as guardian: key stored in passkey/WebAuthn on phone.

-Implementation via Kernel (ZeroDev) or Biconomy Smart Account v2: both have plugin/module systems where social recovery is a pluggable module, not core logic.
+Implementation via Kernel (ZeroDev) or Biconomy Smart Account v2: both have a plugin system where social recovery is a module.

 const userOp = await guardianSmartAccount.buildUserOperation({